stechstudio/insult-service/README.md

 Assuming you created a command like `/luthersays` you can then test it in slack by typing that.
 You can also target the insults with a specific user like `/luthersays @bubba`.

+And yes, that's a public endpoint anyone can use.
+Have fun.
+Of course, we may have to shut it down if our Lambda costs get out of control.
+We'll post an update on this page should we be forced to do that.

 # Deploy Your Own
 You should probably get comfortable with Servless Documenation first, but this will get you started.